NajmiHassan/Spectrum-Analyzer/README.md

 # Real-Time Audio Spectrum Analyzer

 A live audio spectrum analyzer in Python.
 Speak, sing, whistle, or play music into your microphone and watch its frequency content move in real time.
-This is the classic "first DSP project": with about 150 lines of well-commented code it teaches the four ideas that nearly all of digital signal processing is built on — **sampling, windowing, the FFT, and the frequency domain**.

 No special hardware is needed.
 Your laptop's built-in microphone is enough.